 In the previous movie Van Helsing explicitly said that Vampires could not change shape, however in this movie the Baron and his bloodsucking minions regularly turn into bats.

-Van Helsing explains in this movie that there are many different types of Vampires and that in the previous movie he hadn’t encountered any shapeshifting Vampires yet.
+Van Helsing explains that there are many different types of Vampires and that in the events of the previous movie he simply hadn’t encountered any shapeshifting Vampires yet.

 This idea of there being many different types of Vampires would be explored in other Hammer films such as Captain Kronos Vampire Hunter which states that there are more species of Vampire than there are bird of prey and The Legend of the 7 Golden Vampires which shows that each country has its own Vampires that are all different to each other.